py-why/EconML/doc/spec/estimation/metalearners.rst

 and then runs a regression between :math:`Y_{i, 1}^{DR} - Y_{i, 0}^{DR}` and :math:`X`.

-The EconML package provides the following implementation of the Domain Adaptation Learner:
+The EconML package provides the following implementation of the Doubly Robust Learner:
 :py:class:`~econml.metalearners.DoublyRobustLearner`